Trim and Fit: Psychological factors

 Psychological motivation and peer pressure was emphasised in implementation of the programme, which formed the bulk of criticism of the programme as being insensitive and heavy-handed.
 Several TAF participants reported experiences of stigmatization, teasing, physiological stress and lower self-esteem as they found themselves being singled out for being obese.
-It was also quickly pointed out that the name of the programme contained a negative connotation, as its reverse acronym was 'FAT'.
+It was also quickly pointed out that the name of the programme contained a negative connotation, as its anadrome was 'FAT'.
 Despite such criticism, education officials continually insisted that the programme was not out to stigmatise overweight children.

 In 2005, a National University of Singapore study of 4,400 schoolgirls linked TAF to an increase in eating disorders.
 It found that girls were more likely to have poorer relationship with their parents and their female friends.
 The findings correlated to a Singapore General Hospital study released a week earlier which found that instances of anorexia nervosa and bulimia increased six-fold from 1994 to 2002.
 The Ministry of Education quickly rejected these findings; claiming TAF was not a factor in the increase in anorexia.

 Two years later, in 2007, the Ministry of Education decided to replace TAF with the Holistic Health Framework (HHF).
-The HHF intended to ensure the fitness and health of all schoolchildren.
+The HHF intended to ensure the fitness and health of all school children.